 Halloumi and Honey Just Works!

-Growing up with my parents BBQ, they alway cooked Halloumi.
-Naturally that has meant nearly every time I do a BBQ with friends and family it makes an appearance.
+Growing up with my parents’ BBQ, they always cooked Halloumi.
+Naturally, that has meant nearly every time I do a BBQ with friends and family it makes an appearance.
 It just works on the BBQ.

 I came across a recipe where Feta had been wrapped in Filo pastry, and it gave me the idea of trying a similar recipe but with Halloumi.
 This is really simple to put together and having the addition of the honey really makes this dish incredibly delicious.